 In a couple weeks, my wife and I will take our seventh transatlantic trip with children, and our second with two children.
 The dread started months ago when we bought our tickets.

 Here at LoveMom, we bring you the love.
-Our weekly Baby Bytes bring you everything else.
-Here are this week's 8 must-click mom links.
+Our Baby Bytes bring you everything else.
+Here are the latest must-click mom links.